getcft/aws-serverless-cf-template/README.md

 * Things to change or note in the CloudFormation Template
   * Change your S3Bucket to the name of your bucket where you put the lambda.zip
   * If you made your own role name change the role name in two places from "role/serverless" to the role name you created
-  * To test use the URL provided in the Outputs under TestURL in a browser

 ## AWS Lambda function in Python

 * lambda.zip (located in the lambda-app folder in the repo)
-  * This is a compressed zip file of lambda.py which is a simple function which when called outputs hard coded sample JSON.
+  * This is a compressed zip file of lambda-app.py which is a simple function which when called outputs hard coded sample JSON.
 Lambda reads this zip file and uses the designated interpreter to execute it.
 In this example we are using Python as our language and the Python interpreter.
+  * Make sure you upload it to the S3 bucket you are using and named in your CloudFormation template.

 ## Deploy the CloudFormation Template